 Available in simple language on request

 Group size: max.
-25 pupils; groups of 26 or more will be split into two groups
+25 people; groups of 26 or more will be split into two